 Steven Mosch - Advisory Council Member

-Steven is a Magistrate with more than 25 years’ legal experience, including almost 20 years as a Partner in a law firm.
-He is Vice President of the Magistrates’ Association of Queensland and a Past President of both the North Queensland Law Association and the Townsville District Law Association.
-Steven is a Governing Member of the National Trust of Queensland and has previously served on the Council of James Cook University, the Belgian Gardens Scout Group Committee and the Vocations Awareness Committee for the Diocese of Townsville.
+Steven is a Magistrate with more than 30 years’ legal experience, including almost 20 years as a Partner in a law firm.
+His governance roles have included Vice President of the Magistrates’ Association of Queensland, President of the North Queensland Law Association and President of the Townsville District Law Association.
+Steven is a Member of the National Trust of Queensland and has previously served on the Board of St. Patrick’s College Townsville Ltd as Deputy Chair, on the Council of James Cook University, on the Belgian Gardens Scout Group Committee and on the Vocations Awareness Committee for the Diocese of Townsville.

 Nadene George - Advisory Council Member